overshiki/sparseTensorUtils/README.md

 In [20]: sp_test.sum(dim=1)
 Out[20]: tensor([ 0.3688,  1.0673,  2.0283,  1.3304,  3.7141], device='cuda:0')
 ```
-this yeild another sparseTensor with shape [5,5]

-to transform it into pytorch sparseTensor, do:
+to transform the wrapper object into pytorch sparseTensor, do:
 ```python
 In [10]: sp_test.torch()
 Out[10]: